 Properties in New York City are split into four classes.
-Class 1 includes one to three-unit residential properties.
-Class 2 includes residential properties with more than 3 units, including cooperatives and condominiums.
-And Class 3 includes utility company equipment and special franchise property.
-Finally, Class 4 includes all other real property, such as office buildings, factories, stores, hotels, and lofts.
+Class 1 is small homes with one to three units.
+Class 2 is larger residential buildings with more than three units, including co-ops and condos.
+Class 3 covers utility equipment and special franchise property.
+Class 4 includes everything from offices and factories to stores, hotels, and lofts.

 In this post, I’ll concentrate on Class 1 properties.
 The first step the government takes in calculating Class 1 residential property tax bills is determining the market value of your residence.
 The government determines the market value by using statistical analysis that incorporates data such as recent selling prices of similar properties in your neighborhood.
 Similar properties are classified as those that are close in size, style, and age to your property.